giftduru/Predictive-Analysis/README.md

 |YearBuilt | 0.522897 |
 |YearRemodAdd |0.507101|

 Overall material and finish of the house has the highest correlation.
-This makes alot of sense because houses with higher quality finshes will cost more.
-The nest feature with high correlation is the above ground living area.
-This features relates to the size of the house with will difinitely influence sales price.
+This makes alot of sense because houses with higher quality finishes will cost more.
+The next feature with high correlation is the above ground living area.
+This features relates the size of the house which will difinitely influence sales price.